komaraip/career-apex/README.md

 ## 📋 Project Overview

 Career Apex is a cutting-edge job matching platform that revolutionizes the traditional recruitment process by leveraging technology to create meaningful connections between job seekers and employers.
 Built with Laravel 11, this platform represents a significant step forward in modernizing the employment ecosystem.
+Explore the [Project](https://careerapex.komaraip.com/).

 ### Vision
 To create an inclusive digital employment ecosystem that democratizes access to career opportunities while promoting sustainable economic growth through efficient job matching and skill development.